The Walbridge Bridge was constructed circa 1881 for the Chatteroi Railroad in Walbridge, Kentucky.

 The Chatteroi Railway went into receivership in July 1885 and was acquired by the Ohio & Big Sandy Railroad (O&BS), owned by the Chesapeake & Ohio Railway owner Collis P. Huntington, in August 1889.
 1 The line was extended southward deep into the coalfields of southeastern Kentucky.

-In 1914, the Chesapeake & Ohio Railway, the O&BS’s successor, constructed a new, stronger crossing over the Levisa Fork at Walbridge which included the abandonment of the Walbridge Tunnel.
+In 1914, the Chesapeake & Ohio Railway, the O&BS’s successor, constructed a new, stronger crossing over the Levisa Fork at Walbridge, including a bypass of the Walbridge Tunnel.
 The tunnel was reused for automobile use.

 - State: Kentucky